trustnexus/NEXI-AI/README.md

 - Tasks are assigned **every Monday**.
 - All submissions are due by **Sunday**.
-- Weekly **online meetings** are held to evaluate progress.
+- Weekly **online meetings** will be held to review progress.
-- Contributors may request their next week’s task early if they finish before deadline.
+- You can request your next week’s task early if you finish early.
+- Contributors going beyond task requirements are appreciated, but must still align with the task checklist.
+- If any member leaves or is removed, the replacement will continue from where they left off.

 ---

 ## 👥 Team Management

-- Project Owner: **Trust Nexus**
-- Team Leads: **Abdul Basit Khan**, **Zaina Liaquat**
+- **Project Owner**: Trust Nexus
+- **Team Leads**: Abdul Basit Khan, Zaina Liaquat
-- Contributors: All team members (added via personal GitHub accounts)
+- **Contributors**: All group members (added via personal GitHub accounts)

-If a team member leaves, the next assigned member will continue from where the work was left off.

 ---

 ## 📞 Communication

-All queries, updates, or task changes must be communicated in the official **WhatsApp group**.
+All queries, progress updates, and task requests must be shared in the official **WhatsApp group**.

 ---

 ## ✅ Getting Started

-1. Clone the repo:
+1. Clone the repository:
    ```bash
    git clone https://github.com/trust-nexus/NEXI-AI.git
    ```
-2. Install dependencies:
+2. Install shared dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-3. Navigate to your assigned module and start working.
+3. Navigate to your assigned module and begin working inside the appropriate weekly folder.

 ---

 ## 📄 License

-This project is private and not open source.
-Internal use only under the Trust Nexus team.
+This is a **private internal project** of the Trust Nexus team.
+Not open-source or for public distribution.